-The most common double relay repairs are door locks and front windshield wipers (after operating while frozen to the windshield).
+The most common double relay repairs are door locks (loss of either unlock or lock functions at all door controls and FOB) and front windshield wipers (no power to the wiper motor, most often after wiper blades were frozen to the windshield).
 Since both sides of double relays sometimes fail together, 70% of our customers have problems with two functions at the same time.
 If your vehicle has two double relay functions that have failed, matching the chart images on this page, there is a nearly 100% chance the double relay has failed.
 Our repair service requires you to send us your TIPM where we'll then disassemble it and replace the faulty double relay(s) with a new NEC/Tokin relay used on all repairs since 2014.
 This is a permanent fix that will solve your double relay problem without the high cost of a new TIPM ($1500+) or any reprogramming by your dealer.

 The most common repairs we perform are door locks and/or front wipers for 2007-2015 Jeep Wranglers, 2011-2013 Jeep Grand Cherokees, 2010 Dodge Nitros, 2010 Jeep Liberty, 2013 Dodge Caravans, etc. Many other vehicle year/model combinations have been repaired.

 Double relay repairs can be performed on any of the following vehicles containing a TIPM-7 fuse box shown to the right: